flappysquirrel/fluentfox/README.md

 ## News

 New Combination!
 (Firefox UWP style project) Details below.

 2 New projects coming soon!
+1 Launched! https://github.com/guywhoreportsissues/FluentWin11 (Guess what the other one's its name will be)
-(Guess what they are) Clues below
+Clues below

 Microsoft edge (chromium) is getting fluent design.
 Soon edge (chromium) will look like edge (legacy)(with rounded corners)